Rural Business Investment Program

-- A minimum of 75% of funds must be made in rural areas with a population of 50,000 or less.
+- A minimum of 75 percent of funds must be made in rural areas with a population of 50,000 or less.

-- A minimum of 50% of funds must be invested in smaller enterprises
+- A minimum of 50 percent of funds must be invested in smaller enterprises.

-- A maximum of 10% of RBIC investments may be made in urban areas
+- A maximum of 10 percent of RBIC investments may be made in urban areas.

 How do we get started?

 Applications for this program are accepted on an annual basis.
-A Notice of Solicitations of Applications (NOSA) is posted in the Federal Register.
+A Notice of Solicitation of Applications (NOSA) will be listed on our NOSA page.

 Who can answer questions?

-David Chesnick in our National Program Office can assist with planning, application, and servicing.
-He can be reached at (202) 690-0433 or David.Chesnick@wdc.usda.gov.
+David Chesnick can assist with planning, application and servicing.
+He can be reached at (202) 690-0433 or David.Chesnick@usda.gov.